Strategy Inc.

 Growth Score

-Strategy ONE subscription services grew 62% YoY in Q4 2025, but total software revenue is nearly flat at $477M (+3% YoY) as legacy product revenue declines offset cloud growth.
+Strategy ONE subscription services grew 62% YoY in Q4 2025, but total software revenue is nearly flat at $477M (+3% YoY FY2025) as legacy product revenue declines offset cloud growth.
 The real driver of equity value — BTC price appreciation — is not a revenue metric.
-BTC Yield was 22.8% in FY2025, but this measures BTC accumulation per share, not earnings.
+BTC Yield was 22.8% in FY2025, and holdings have grown to 815,061 BTC (+10.3% since year-end) as Strategy deployed capital from Q1 2026 raises.
+Bitcoin is now marginally above the $75,577 average cost basis for the first time since mid-2024.
 The software gross margin fell to 66% in Q4 2025 from 73% YoY, with cost of sales rising 22% as the cloud transition ramps costs.

 Valuation Score